dreamos82/Dreamos64/README.md

 * Local Apic support
 * IO-Apic support (Keyboard IRQ enable)
 * Suppoort for PSF v1 and v2 fonts in framebuffer mode
+* Basic keyboard driver and keyboard map (most of the keys are mapped)

 ## Prerequisites: